ATCC-Bioinformatics/genome_portal_api/README.md

 # Introduction
 This is a set of python scripts that can be used to access the One Codex api.
+All scripts were created using Python version 3.8.
+Scripts have been tested in Google Colab (link to notebook available at bottom of README) using Python 3.7.
 # Getting Started
+You will need:
-*   You will need a One Codex account at https://genomes.atcc.org/ to obtain a JWT.
+* a One Codex account at https://genomes.atcc.org/ to obtain a JWT.
 This is required for all scripts.
     * Log in or create an account on https://genomes.atcc.org
     <p align="left">
     <img width="500" src="images/login.png">